AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 Awesome!
 You have successfully deployed a Leo program and executed transactions on the Testnet 🎉
 :::

-To get started with local development, navigative to the [installation guide](./02_installation.md) to install the necessary tools to test your Leo programs in a local instance of the Aleo blockchain.
+To get started with local development, navigative to the [installation guide](./02_installation.md) to install the necessary tools to deploy your Leo programs locally.